cncf/tag-app-delivery/website/content/whitepapers/operator.md

 There is precedent for Operators[2] to allow for privileged creation of resources on the behalf of the Operators; extending to new patterns and operating models[3].
 Future potential of this pattern would also allow for a policy-engine to control Operator authorization.

+### Operator data modelling

+As Kubernetes adoption continues to grow, the role of Kubernetes operators is also likely to evolve.
+In the future, we can expect operators to become more intelligent, automated, and integrated with other Kubernetes tools and services.
+One area where we may see significant developments is in the use of data modelling to support more complex and dynamic applications running on Kubernetes.
+By using data modelling to define and manage the state of the system, operators can more easily manage and automate complex workflows, applications, and services.
+This approach can also improve scalability, flexibility, and maintainability, as well as enable more advanced features like auto-scaling and self-healing.
+In the future, we can expect Kubernetes operators to play a critical role in enabling advanced data modelling and management capabilities for Kubernetes-based applications and services.

 ### References

 \[1\] https://olm.operatorframework.io/